jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 **6)** Keep your glass empty, even when the water around you tastes like shit.
 I’ve made some amazing insights and developments by opening my mind to guys who didn’t know much about fighting.
 Even a broken clock is right twice a day.

-## Ed Latimore's boxing quotes about process vs. outcome&nbsp;
+## Ed Latimore's boxing quotes about process vs. outcome

 **7)** [Good technique is essential, but perfect technique is over-overrated.](/the-book-of-five-rings-quotes/) Effective technique is underrated.
 What’s more valuable: A pretty hook that rarely lands or a less than “perfect” one that has an 80% KO percentage?